topgrade-rs/topgrade/CONTRIBUTING.md

    Congrats, you just added a new `step`:)

-## Modification to the confiuration entries
+## Modification to the configuration entries

 If your PR has the configuration options
 (in [`src/config.rs`](https://github.com/topgrade-rs/topgrade/blob/master/src/config.rs))